teofc111/poverty_mapping/README.md

 __In this project, we adopt, expand, and explore past methodology for poverty mapping as a means to evaluating public policy effectiveness__.

 Here, we focus on the assessment of the Pantawid Pamilyang Program Pilipino (PPPP), a flagship program of the Philippine government to address the poverty situation in the country.

-A proper
+__The author wishes to emphasize that this is an academic exercise aimed at demonstrating how machine learning approaches can be integrated into policy impact evaluation.
+The analysis presented is intentionally simplistic, and any conclusions drawn should be considered illustrative rather than definitive.__

 ## Data
 This project makes use of __Geo-Temporal data__ including: